- Current students

 Programme content includes:

-- Nursing science and skills
+- Human biology and nursing skills

 - Effective assessment, management and communication of patient care

 - Specialist areas of nursing including care (medical and surgical), primary care, mental health, and family and community nursing.
-All contexts of nursing are evidence-based ensuring the most current practice standards.
+All contexts of nursing are evidence-based, ensuring the most current practice standards.

 - Evaluation of ethical dilemmas in clinical nursing practice